National Museum Of Singapore: Inspiring Journey Through Time

 National Museum Of Singapore kids activities

-The National Museum of Singapore offers a wide range of programmes, both permanent and temporary, for visitors of all ages.
+The museum offers a wide range of programmes, both permanent and temporary, for visitors of all ages.
 Many are kid-friendly and aim to encourage little explorers to learn history, respect and appreciate our nation’s past, and become its bright future.

 National Museum School Programmes